objectbox/objectbox-ts-demo/README.md

 **ObjectBox TS** offers additional time series functionality over the standard ObjectBox database.
 This allows very efficient processing of time based data, while still offering object based persistence.

-This demo shows how to develop with ObjectBox TS.
+This demo shows how to develop with ObjectBox TS using C++ (contact us for other languages).
-While its usage is very similar to standard ObjectBox, it allows superior performance for time based data.
+While its usage is very similar to standard ObjectBox, it comes with superior performance for time based data.

 **In order to run this demo, you need to get the [ObjectBox TS library from objectbox.io](https://objectbox.io/time-series-database/).**